 Last but not least, you may want to conduct the test with a feedback loop.
 If the candidate can fix bugs quickly or solve issues effectively, the feedback loop works successfully.
 If someone requires many iterations of feedback to get something done right, that is a problem.
 Long form tests open the doors to an interactive testing format and help you to measure how the candidate performs in a setting very common in the workplace.

 Making sense of hiring is easy if the tools are good.
-Choosing long form tests has advantages that make hiring effective.
+Choosing long-form tests has advantages that make hiring effective.
 We believe that you should hire the best talent and that you deserve to know exactly who you are hiring.
-Codeaid is a free coding test platform that features long form tests that will help you to measure programming skills that matter the most.
+Codeaid is a powerful coding test platform that features long form tests that will help you to measure programming skills that matter the most.
 Don’t hesitate – contact us!